opentypejs/opentype.js/CONTRIBUTING.md

     A dedicated branch for your pull request means you can develop multiple features at the same time, and ensures that your pull request is stable even if you later decide to develop an unrelated feature.

-4. Install the development dependencies (browserify, watchify, jshint, ...):
+4. Install the development dependencies:

     `cd opentype.js`
     `npm install`